Access management in Managed Service for Trino

 Managed Service for Trino automatically updates access rules when you rename or delete catalogs:

 - Catalog names and IDs get validated.
-If catalog name or ID contains an error, the rule will not be created.
+If a catalog with the specified name or ID does not exist, the rule will not be created.

 - If you rename a catalog, its name will be automatically updated in all the rules that contain it.